natyfromwonderland/lexxy-backend/README.md

 App Screens
 ===========================

 The look and feel is presented below.
-All illustration in the app including the logo (apart from icons and fonts) is my own illustration and is, therefore, subject to copyright.
-Please, seek permission if you wish to use it.

 As this is a learning app, mock content has been created for the demonstration purposes.

  <img alt="welcome page" src="https://github.com/natyfromwonderland/lexxy-backend/blob/master/hero.png">